-- 17. (1) If a member has any pecuniary interest, direct or indirect, in any matter to be considered by the Commission and is present at a meeting of the Commission at which the matter is to be considered, he shall at or before the meeting or before the matter is considered, disclose the fact and shall leave the meeting for the duration of and not take part in the consideration or discussion of or vote on the matter. - (2) If any member fails to comply with subparagraph (1) he shall be guilty of an offence and liable - - (a) on summary conviction to a fine of twenty thousand dollars or imprisonment for a term of two years, or both; or - (b) on conviction on indictment to a fine of fifty thousand dollars or imprisonment for a term of three years, or both, unless he proves that he did not know that the matter in which he had a pecuniary interest was the subject of consideration at that meeting.
+17. (1) If a member has any pecuniary interest, direct or indirect, in any matter to be considered by the Commission and is present at a meeting of the Commission at which the matter is to be considered, he shall at or before the meeting or before the matter is considered, disclose the fact and shall leave the meeting for the duration of and not take part in the consideration or discussion of or vote on the matter.

+(2) If any member fails to comply with subparagraph (1) he has committed an offence and is liable - unless he proves that he did not know that the matter in which he had a pecuniary interest was the subject of consideration at that meeting.

+- (a) on summary conviction to a fine of twenty thousand dollars or imprisonment for a term of two years, or both; or - (b) on conviction on indictment to a fine of fifty thousand dollars or imprisonment for a term of three years, or both,